 Dr. John R Tyson is a senior scientist for Wet Lab Genomics at the BCCDC Public Health Laboratory.
+He is also a clinical assistant professor in the Department of Pathology and Laboratory Medicine at UBC.

 Dr. John R Tyson has a background in molecular cell biology and genomics, with a particular focus on next generation sequencing technologies and molecular diagnostics.
 He has recently joined the BCCDC as a senior scientist focusing on microbial genomics.